fieldtrip/website/development/realtime/pipeline.md

 #### Old style classes

-Each type of PE would get its own directory, e.g., @MotionCorrection, with separate files for the constructor (~**init**), the **proces** routine, and possible getter/setter methods and helper routines.
+Each type of PE would get its own directory, e.g., @MotionCorrection, with separate files for the constructor (~**init**), the **process** routine, and possible getter/setter methods and helper routines.
 Invoking this pipeline would be like this

     MCPE{k} = MotionCorrection(refVolume, flags);
     ...